Skip to main content

 You can find all the images used through your library materials in one convenient location.
 This allows for quickly finding an image to reuse when creating a new material, or reviewing what images are available across your library.
 To represent real-world objects, Revit materials frequently rely on linked files, or image maps.
 One such image map might be a photo of bricks or concrete, which will be displayed on the surface of a wall to which the material is assigned.
 As well as defining the base appearance of the material, image maps can be used for various visual properties such as bumpiness, relief or roughness.

-The Problem
+The problem

 When a material is created, any image maps it uses must be linked from a specific folder.
 In order for the material to render correctly, anyone opening the model must have access to the folder paths its image maps are saved in.
 This commonly causes issues when multiple users work on a model.
 If the creator of the material links an image map from their local drive, renderings will look correct to them but not for anyone else.

-The Solution
+The solution

 This feature needs to be enabled.
-Administrators must ensure the Manage Image Maps setting is turned on in the Kinship account settings.
+Administrators must ensure the Manage Image Maps setting is turned on in account settings.
 When enabled, images within materials are stored on servers located in the UK.

 Image maps can be viewed in two formats: